 - Users (either end users or third-party applications) design and manage their overall workflow by combining modules and tools.
 This will provide several meaningful combinations of modules and tools to address a variety of design questions as there is not one “right way” to do things.

 - Open-source, transparent, and validated simulation engines, datasets, and frameworks form the analytical foundation.
 Third-party tool vendors build interfaces and provide support to end users.

 In line with the software design principles outlined above, URBANopt projects are assembled from multiple functional modules.
-Because there is so much variability in district-scale energy analysis, the end user is responsible for combining all of the URBANopt (and other) modules needed to implement the desired workflow for their project.
-Multiple example projects will be provided to give users a point of reference when starting out.
+A command line interface (CLI) has been developed to aid users in combining the modules needed to implement a desired workflow.
+Example projects are also available through the CLI for users to test a particular workflow before adapting it to their particular use case.
+Because there is so much variability in district-scale energy analysis, the end user may need to customize some of the URBANopt (and other) modules needed to implement the desired workflow for their project.
+Customization documentation is available for users to consult during their particular project development.